-In Crimes and Misdemeanors, however, the question of being a Jew—the beliefs it entails, the doubts generated by Jewish intellectualism, the capacity for guilt—is at the center of the film.
-In fact, these things are the film, from the affluent ophthalmologist (Martin Landau) who has his mistress (Anjelica Huston) murdered, to the fragility of the idealistic documentarian (Allen) pinning his faith on the works of philosopher Prof. Louis Levy (Martin S. Bergmann), to the memories of a traditional Jewish upbringing (complete with arguments for and against such a thing).
+In fact, these things are the film, from the affluent ophthalmologist (Martin Landau), who has his mistress (Anjelica Huston) murdered, to the fragility of the idealistic documentarian (Allen) pinning his faith on the works of philosopher professor Louis Levy (Martin S. Bergmann), to the memories of a traditional Jewish upbringing (complete with arguments for and against such a thing).
 It’s always sharp, often funny, and wisely leaves the exact meaning of the bleak conclusion up to the viewer.
 Allen films don’t get much better, and films don’t get much better than the best of Allen.